SujanPrakash21/Sujan_Prakash-Retail_Insights_from_Superstore_Data/README.md

-# Retail Insights on Super Store Data1
+# Retail Insights on Super Store Data

 This project aims to provide insights into the retail operations of a super store using data analysis and visualization techniques.
 The analysis helps in understanding various aspects such as sales performance, profit margins, and customer behavior.